Many people come to the city to enjoy SeaWorld’s exhibits and shows or the world-famous San Diego Zoo, but there is much more to explore around town.

 Yong minds can explore their senses through the “Look!
 Touch!
 Listen!” experiments dotting the whole museum floors.
 In one experiment, one person whispers into a hyperbolic saucer while another listens to the amplified sound reaching across the room to the other end.

-In another side of the museum, inquisitive minds can try to generate electricity with Jacob’s Ladder or make a ball levitate.
+On the other side of the museum, inquisitive minds can try to generate electricity with Jacob’s Ladder or make a ball levitate.

 The “Origins of Space” exhibit currently shows the latest NASA images of deep space.

-At the “Tinkering Studio”, ignite your inner Da Vinci and work with others on projects covering STEAM (Science, Technology, Engineering, Art and Mathematics).
+At the “Tinkering Studio”, ignite your inner Da Vinci and work with others on projects covering STEAM (Science, Technology, Engineering, Art, and Mathematics).

 During my latest visit, the guest exhibit was “Science Fiction, Science Future” – a great way to connect my childhood fantasies with current and future advances.

 I truly believe that if you can dream it, you can make it happen.
-Many of the fantasies spawned by science fiction writers became realities - airplanes, space flights to the moon and solar energy to name a few.
+Many of the fantasies spawned by science fiction writers became realities - airplanes, space flights to the moon, and solar energy to name a few.

 Finally, a science museum is not complete without an IMAX theater or a planetarium.
 This one has both.

 The center’s Heikoff Giant Dome Theater is an ideal venue to project the latest IMAX films and digital celestial shows.
-Some of the amazing shows projected on this dome: Under the Sea, Island of Lemurs and Aircraft Carrier.
+Some of the amazing shows projected on this dome: Under the Sea, Island of Lemurs, and Aircraft Carrier.
 For the latest show schedule go here